 - Nebulus Modulation

 Empress Effects was founded in 2005 by Steve Bragg.
 The company is headquartered in Ottawa, Ontario, Canada.

 Official Website: empresseffects.com

-Walrus Audio has a relatively large team working dilligently behind the “boutique” brand.
+Walrus Audio has a relatively large team working diligently behind the “boutique” brand.

-Hand-crafted and well-tested is each and every pedal from Walrus.
+Hand-crafted and well-tested are each and every pedal from Walrus.
 Each idea is first built into a prototype; sent out into the world; tested; re-designed, and tested until it’s perfect for the market.

 In terms of quality, Walrus stands up to the best in the business.
 Their pedals offer incredible sonic quality and a rugged build that keeps them functioning through the toughest of tours.